Skip to main content

 Engagement baselines

 Posting reach is only half the equation — what members do after they see a post is the other half.
-The healthy-group baseline in 2026, from our analytics guidance:
+The healthy-group baseline in 2026, from our engagement guidance:

 MetricHealthy baselineAt-risk threshold